-Measures implemented by governmental authorities around the world to reduce the spread of COVID-19 disrupted our operations and adversely affected our financial performance beginning late in the first quarter of 2020.
-After the initial disruption, the used vehicle market began to recover and consumer demand for used vehicles increased and now exceeds pre-pandemic levels.
+The COVID-19 pandemic and measures implemented by governmental authorities around the world to reduce the spread of COVID-19 disrupted our operations and adversely affected our financial performance beginning late in the first quarter of 2020.
+After the initial disruption, the used vehicle market began to recover and consumer demand for used vehicles increased and now exceeds prepandemic levels.
 This recovery has been bolstered by the introduction of COVID-19 vaccines nationwide.
 We believe the COVID-19 pandemic has reinforced our business model.
-However, the full extent of the future impact of the COVID-19 pandemic on our operational and financial performance is currently uncertain and will depend on many factors outside our control, including, without limitation, the severity and duration of the COVID-19 pandemic and the effectiveness of actions taken to contain the spread of COVID-19 or treat its impact, including the efficacy of vaccines and other treatments for COVID-19, including with respect to the success of vaccination efforts, and the resistance of new variants of the virus to vaccines, among others.
+However, the future impact of the COVID-19 pandemic on our operational and financial performance is currently uncertain and will depend on many factors outside our control, including the severity and duration of the COVID-19 pandemic and the effectiveness of actions taken to contain the spread of COVID-19 or treat its impact.
 We have begun modifying our policies and practice regarding in-person work and intend to begin re-opening additional offices and instituting return-to-office policies on a modified basis for some employees who have been working remotely throughout the pandemic.
 All actions will be taken in accordance with updated state and local health and safety guidance and requirements for in-office work.
 Nevertheless, the unpredictable nature of the virus, its treatment and worker sentiment may further delay routine in-person work and reduce the effectiveness of efforts aimed at improving employee retention; there can be no assurance that there will not be future material disruptions in our workforce.
-The various workforce health and safety measures we have taken have led to increased operating expenses and future health and safety measures may lead to further increases.
-We will continue to monitor and assess the impact of the COVID-19 pandemic on our business and our results of operations and financial condition as the pandemic continues to evolve.
+The various workforce health and safety measures we have taken have led to increased operating expenses and future health and safety measures and our results of operations and financial condition as the pandemic continues to evolve.
 See Part II, Item 1A of this Quarterly Report on Form 10-Q under the heading "Risk Factors" for more information.